 Brainscape supports "importing" a .csv file for more rapid flashcard creation.
-These files are typically created in a spreadsheet program such as Microsoft Excel, where the creator clicks "Save As → CSV".
+These files are typically created in a spreadsheet program such as Microsoft Excel or Google Sheets or Numbers, where the creator clicks "Save As → CSV".

 To import a .csv file, visit the Brainscape website, and navigate to your Class on the My Classes screen.
 Then click the Import button at the top of the Decks list.
-You will be asked a few questions about the desired Deck's formatting, and you will be asked to upload a valid .csv file before submitting.
-Additionally, you can click on the ellipse at the top of the class screen and choose ‘Import CSV’ from the dropdown.
-This advanced functionality is currently available with a Pro subscription.
+You will be asked a few questions about the desired Deck's information, and you will be asked to upload a valid .csv file before submitting.
+Additionally, you can click on the ellipsis at the top of the class screen and choose ‘Import CSV’ from the dropdown.
+This advanced functionality is currently available for free with your regular subscription.

 Tips for preparing your .csv file

 To ensure your .csv file is valid, and not rejected by our system, please follow the guidelines below:

 - Include only two columns -- Question and Answer -- with no headings row In it